3mdeb/96boards-docs-wiki/LatestSnapshots.md

 The following are known software issues on the current release.

 1. **Not Yet Supported**
-    - HDMI EDID support and video mode switching (see above)
     - HDMI and Expansion bus audio.
 At present only Bluetooth audio is supported (on both Debian and AOSP builds)
     - Video playback in Debian.
 This will be addressed in a future software release
     - Some video formats are not decoded in Android, and will not be played with the current release
-    - Open source bootloader.
-The current bootloader is not open source and is provided by HiSilicon.
-An open source implementation of ARM Trusted Firmware, PSCI and UEFI with fastboot support is in development and will be made available in a future software release
     - Hardware graphics acceleration (Mali GPU) for OpenGL ES on the Debian build.
 This will be addressed in a future software release.
 GPU acceleration is functional in the AOSP build
     - The Bluetooth LED is not functional in the Android build
 2. **USB gives occasional non-fatal kernel trace messages**<br/>